XinTongBUPT/plz/README.md

 - a task can handle its own command-line options, using "key=value" command-line arguments.

+- each task listed on the command line is run in order, sequentially, without overlap. the same applies to before/after execution, and dependencies.

+# stories

+- instead of manual dependency lists, a task can auto-run when a file is changed (or created or deleted), based on a list of globs. for example, the executable ELF file is created when any "*.o" file changes. the C files are recompiled when any "*.[ch]" file changes. touching a C file will cause a recompile, which touches the object files, which causes the ELF file to be rebuilt.

 - by default, the requested commands are executed, and the program exits. a command-line option makes it stay running, watching the requested files, and starting commands as they change.

-- each task listed on the command line is run in order, sequentially, without overlap. the same applies to before/after execution, and dependencies.

-- dependent tasks are topo-sorted and executed in that order.